Welcome to our newest series -- WHAT'S ON THE MENU

 The most common question we get is what, if anything, we should eat before and after exercise.
 Since the answer so often comes back to, "It depends," we are highlighting what each coach recommends before and after each of the specific formats or workouts we offer at Fit Club.
 So let's take the guess work out for you.

-Next up -- COACH ANGELA!
+First up -- COACH LOU!

 What class are you teaching?
-Barbells
+COREfit

 What kinds of exercises are involved?

 A mash up of cardio and functional core exercises

 When can I catch your class?